 Demonstrations & Classes

-Becoming safely comfortable with winged big air turning is exhilarating and fun; it advances bowl gauge expertise which naturally opens doors to new realms in turning imagination.
+Cheers to the joy of turning, the thrill of creative effort.
+Becoming safely comfortable with winged big air turning is exhilarating and fun; it advances bowl gauge expertise & naturally opens doors to new realms in turning imagination.

 - Curiosity, Imagination, Explore, Experience, Evolve

 - Dream More, Learn More, Do More, Become More

 - Patience, Practice & Persistence = Persevering Success

 1. Big Air Winged Bowl Turning - Safety & Methods turning Diamonds, Triangles, Squares and More